Bait Car (TV series): Production and broadcast history

-Reruns of Bait Car continue to air on truTV, and as of January 2015, on the Justice Network—a newly formed OTA digital subchannel.
+Reruns of Bait Car continue to air on truTV, and as of January 2015 on True Crime Network.
+However, as of 2024, it appears to be no longer airing on the network.

 Format

 In this crime reality series, teams of undercover officers drive the bait car to areas with high rates of auto theft, where they park it and leave it unattended with the engine running.
 The idea is that would-be car thieves will hop in and drive away.
 Unbeknownst to the criminals, a hidden camera and a radio tracker have been placed on the dashboard, and a police force is watching their every move.
 The thief is then tracked down and arrested.

 Bait Car operations typically call for about a dozen officers on duty, and the cases are often charged as misdemeanors.
 Chicago police officers stage the car in a different manner, allowing offenders to be charged with felony possession of a stolen motor vehicle, burglary, or both.
-Chicago Police Officers do not leave the car running with the keys in the ignition or with the doors open.
+Chicago Police Officers do not leave the car running with the keys in the ignition, or with the doors open.
 In rare instances, teams suspend the bait car operations to pursue a vehicle that was already stolen.

 The show was created by production company Departure Films, based out of New York, NY.

 Controversy

-Opponents of Bait Car have expressed concern that the show merely creates crime and might even be considered entrapment.
+Opponents of Bait Car expressed concern that the show merely creates crime and might even be considered entrapment.

 Those in law enforcement argue that the show is a legitimate and effective way to catch auto thieves.
 "John Q Public doesn't climb into bait cars," a Florida officer states.
 "We are talking about people who have been arrested time and time again.
 Everybody we've arrested with a bait car has had an extensive criminal record."

 During season 5, LA prosecutors dropped charges against Keenen Alex after TV footage showed Detective Anthony Shapiro failed to read him a Miranda warning.
 Detective Shapiro asked Alex, "You watch TV.
-You know your rights and all that?"
+You know your rights and all that?".